List of educational institutions in Scarborough, Ontario

-The John Andrews Building at the University of Toronto Scarborough, a post-secondary institution located in Scarborough.
+The John Andrews Building on the University of Toronto's Scarborough campus.

 The following is a list of educational institutions in the Scarborough district of the city of Toronto, Ontario, Canada.
 The Toronto school boards provide public elementary and secondary education.
 The boards operate as either English or French first language school boards, and as either secular or separate school boards.
 In addition to elementary and secondary schools, Scarborough is also home to two public post-secondary institutions, and several private vocational schools.

 Pre-Amalgamation History

 Education was important in the settlement of non-Indigenous families in the former Township of Scarborough.
 After the 1799 settlement of David and Mary Thomson (remembered in a Secondary School just west of their homestead), a schoolhouse was built near David and brother Andrew's farms; Eventually, Thomas Muir, father of Alexander Muir settled in the area to teach early generations of the pioneer families.
 After establishment as a Township in 1850, school districts were formed, and administration provided locally.
 Eventually, the former Scarborough Board of Education was established in the growing post World War 2 years.
 Bonis' "A History of Scarborough" (1963, and revised after 1967 Borough Status) goes into GREAT detail, and will be cited later.